lionelyoung/PinboardPodcastRss/README.markdown

 # Config

-The config.py contains your Pinbaord API token, so it can grab the recent posts.
+The config.py contains your Pinboard API token, so it can grab the recent posts.
 Use `limit_tags` to filter certain tags

 1. Visit https://pinboard.in/settings/password to get your API token